Globalshift Limited - email@example.com Globalshift.co.uk is as up-to-date as possible but some information may not be the most recent available

 Buy Excel files - histories and forecasts of production and wells split into any category for all countries and regions

-Zimbabwe has no history of drilling or production.
-No conventional oil and gas exploration wells have ever been drilled in the country and Globalshift that it is unlikely that conventional oil or gas production will ever be realised.
+Zimbabwe has no history of drilling or production although some seismic has been conducted, especially over the Caborra Bassa basin.
+This basin may have analogs to rift structures found in neighbouring countries to the north and some interest remains in the area.
+However, no conventional oil and gas exploration wells have ever been drilled in the country, and Globalshift believes that it is unlikely that conventional oil or gas production will ever be realised.

 Over the long term it may be possible for companies to create a CBM business, extracting gas from the extensive coal resources.
 In 1994 Shangani Energy completed Africa's first coalbed methane shallow production well (Tromp-Gas Vlei-1) near the Shangani River in the southwest of the country although this resource has never been exploited commercially.